ourylydibin/Diabete_deployment_Heroku/README.md

 ### DESCRIPTION
    A Machine learning application to predict whether or not a patient has diabetes.

+## DISCLAIMER ⚠️
+This project is a POC(Proof of concept).
+This project presents just the idea that we can use ML into precision diabetes if developped at large scale with enough and authentic data.
+So don't use it for making diabetes decisions.

 ## MOTIVATION 💪
 - Diabetes is one of the most common chronic health conditions faced by the world, specially western countries.
-- Having insights and developping applications on diabetes data can help many patients to combat the desease.
+- Having insights and developping applications on diabetes data can help many patients to combat the desease if developped at large scale.
 - To contribute on sharing knowledge to the data science community.